Project Materials

 After the session, she saw that the majority of students’ scores on the five evaluation questions were below average.
 The purpose of the study was to increase students’ ability to convert basic fractions to percentage fractions and vice versa utilizing a 10 10 grid and percentage charts.

 The researcher utilized action research methodology to analyze the issue.
-The had a total population of forty (40), and a sample size of twenty was selected (20).
+The class had a total population of forty (40), and a sample size of twenty was selected (20).
 Students were chosen for the study using a technique of systematic sampling.

 The instruments utilized by the researcher were observation, interview, and test.
 For the data analysis, frequency distribution tables, pie charts, and bar graphs were utilized.
 To assist pupils in solving the problem, 10 10 grids, paper shading, and a percentage chart were employed as teaching and learning tools.